 *The initial ride is ~20 minutes.
 We’ll ride to a few locations on the property with some hiking at each stop, along lakes, ponds, creeks, and woodland trails on mostly level ground, and there are a few inclines with varying soft or rocky terrain.
 Return ride is ~20 minutes.

 Flowing into the heart of New River, Glade Creek offers true exploration of our major flyway.
 Year after year, point counts conducted along this corridor yield an unmatched diversity of species and it’s among the first places in our area to receive flocks of migrating warblers, vireos, orioles and tanagers.
 A treasure to our local birding community, we look forward to getting you into this birdy and beautiful part of the Gorge - rich in birds, botany and butterflies!

 *The initial ride is ~45 minutes.
 The majority of the day is spent on a leisurely walk along a graveled Park Service road following the river.
 Return ride is ~60 minutes.

-*The initial ride is ~50 minutes.
-We’re in and out of the suv’s with minimal hiking between stops.
-Return ride is ~45 minutes.
+*The initial ride is ~30 minutes.
+We’re in and out of the bus with minimum hiking between stops.
+Return ride is ~30 minutes.

-*The initial carpool ride is ~20 minutes.
-This is a one stop carpool trip with an easy walk on mostly level ground over woodland trails and boardwalk.
+*The initial ride is ~20 minutes.
+This is usually a two stop bus ride with an easy walk on mostly level ground over woodland trails, boardwalk, and rail trail.
 Return ride is ~20 minutes.